adamslavny/text-reader/README.md

 # text-reader
 Group project for Natural User Interaction.
-Eye tracker and gestures to interact with text CEN4725/5726 Natural User Interaction
+Eye tracker and gestures to interact with text To start the project simply open the index.html with a live server You need to be connected to the internet

+CEN4725/5726 Natural User Interaction
 Course Project Final Paper